 This class is a preliminary one hour class desinged to introduce pregnant women to breastfeeding.
 The goals of the class are to demystify the process of breastfeeding, shed some light on common myths of breastfeeding, and to familiarize families with delivery and post-delivery routines at UCLA.

-Basics of breastfeeding is offered free to patients who are registered to deliver at UCLA.
+Basics of breastfeeding is offered to patients who are registered to deliver at UCLA for a fee of $20.00.
 The class is designed to provide basic information to help women get off to a good start with breastfeeding immediately after delivery.

 Regardless of where you are delivering at UCLA, you have the option of taking the class at either Westwood or Santa Monica.